r0b3rt4/fusemachines-strategy-generator/README.md

-# Fusemachine's AI Strategy Generator
+# Mindbody's AI Strategy Generator

 ## Overview
-This script generates an AI-driven business strategy tailored specifically for Fusemachines, an enterprise operating in the field of Enterprise Artificial Intelligence (AI).
-It utilizes the Gemini API from Google's GenerativeAI platform to generate the strategy based on the input provided by the user.
-The resulting strategy is presented in an HTML report format for easy visualization and analysis.
+This script leverages Google's GenerativeAI platform (specifically the Gemini API) to craft an AI-driven business strategy customized for Mindbody, a leader in cloud-based wellness business management software.
+The generated strategy is delivered in an easily digestible HTML report format.

 ## Requirements
 - Google Colab environment